wayoos/cf-mendix-buildpack/README.md

 Logging and Debugging
 ====

+### Buildpack debugging

 To debug the code of the buildpack itself, set the `BUILDPACK_XTRACE` environment variable to `true`.
+This sets *all* logging in the buildpack to DEBUG level.

+If you need finer-grained control, e.g. to debug a single module (either inside the buildpack or elsewhere), you can configure logging levels on a module by module basis.

+For example, to set `lib.ringo` logging level to `1` (the lowest level possible), do the following:

+    `cf set-env <YOUR_APP> BUILDPACK_LOGGING_CONFIG '{"lib.ringo": 1}'`

+The contents of the `BUILDPACK_LOGGING_CONFIG` environment variable should be JSON, mapping module names as strings, to integer log level values.
+To find the relevant log levels, see the Python stdlib logging [documentation](https://docs.python.org/3/howto/logging.html#logging-levels).

 ### App log levels